Fedor von Bock: March on Moscow

-On 9 September, Army High Command instructed Bock to prepare an operational order for the assault on Moscow.
-Operation Typhoon was the code-name given to this new attack, which was to begin no later than 30 September.
-Bock supervised the planning and preparation of the operation, and a few days later it was approved by the High Command.

-As part of the preparation for Operation Typhoon, Army Group Center would be reinforced and replenished with men and vehicles; it would be composed of three infantry armies (the 2nd, 4th, and 9th) and three tank armies (2nd, 3rd, and 4th Panzers).
+On 9 September, Army High Command instructed Bock to prepare an operational order for the assault on Moscow, which was to begin no later than 30 September.
+Bock supervised the planning and preparation of the operation, and a few days later it was approved by the Army High Command.
+As part of the preparation, Army Group Center would be reinforced and replenished with men and vehicles; it would be composed of three infantry armies (the 2nd, 4th, and 9th) and three tank armies (2nd, 3rd, and 4th Panzers).
 Colonel General Erich Hoepner would command the 4th Panzer Army, while the former two were outgrowths of Hoth's and Guderian's original Panzer Groups.
-The replenishment of Army Group Center for Operation Typhoon caused it to increase greatly in size: with almost 1.5 million soldiers, it was now larger than it was at the outset of Operation Barbarossa.
+The replenishment of Army Group Center for the operation caused it to increase greatly in size: with almost 1.5 million soldiers, it was now larger than it was at the outset of Barbarossa.
 Bock spent most of the remainder of September on inspection tours of his reinforced Army Group Center.
-On one occasion, Bock—along with Albert Kesselring—flew over Moscow.
+On one occasion, Bock — along with Albert Kesselring — flew over Moscow.

-On 29 September, Bock held a conference with his senior commanders Strauss, Hoth, Kluge, Weichs, Hoepner, Guderian, and Kesselring.
-During the meeting the main operational plan was reviewed, with Bock again stressing that Moscow must be taken by 7 November, before the onset of winter, and to coincide with the anniversary of the Russian Revolution.
-The following day, Operation Typhoon began with attacks from Guderian's and Hoth's armored forces.
+On 29 September, Bock held a conference with his senior commanders Adolf Strauss, Maximilian von Weichs, Hoth, Kluge, Hoepner, Guderian, and Kesselring.
+During the meeting, the main operational plan was reviewed, with Bock again stressing that Moscow must be taken by 7 November, before the onset of winter, and to coincide with the anniversary of the Russian Revolution.
+The following day, the operation began with attacks from Guderian's and Hoth's armored forces.
 Several days later, the infantry armies began to move toward Moscow.
 With less than 150 km between the most advanced troops and Moscow, Bock estimated that his troops would enter the city in three to four weeks.
 Almost immediately, Bock's forces encountered stiff Soviet resistance on the road to Moscow.

-The 2nd Panzer Army—along with the XLVIII Panzer Corps—attacked important rail junctions near Oryol (Orel) and Bryansk.
-Hoepner's 4th Panzer Army soon crossed the Desna River and gained access to deep Russian territory.
+The 2nd Panzer Army, along with the XLVIII Panzer Corps, attacked important rail junctions near Oryol and Bryansk.
+Hoepner's 4th Panzer Army soon crossed the Desna river and gained access to deep Russian territory.
 Meanwhile, Hoth's 3rd Panzer Army struck toward Rzhev on the Volga River.